mslmio/sdk-swift/README.md

 ## Usage

 Let's go through how to start using the Mslm Swift SDK with sample code.

-### Authentication

-The Mslm Swift SDK can be authenticated with your Mslm API access token, which is passed with this key `MslmApiKey` in `info.plist` file.
-See [Getting an API Key](https://mslm.io/docs/api/authentication/getting-an-api-key) for setting that up.

 ### Import the SDK